Kharouk/100-Days-Challenge/r1-log.md

 ### R1D12 - August 13 2018
 It's weird writing this after a long day of learning/coding/working.
 So exhausted but glad to have completed the skeleton version of my [Crypto app](http://www.cryptofolio.icu).
 However upset about the bugs that came with deployment.
 Also got to 6 kyu on Codewars!

+### R1D13 - August 28 2018
+Debated restarting.
+Decided not to due to productive responsibility.
+Worked on a machine learning app using brain.js and brad travery's tutorial video.
+Loved it since it was my first step into ML.
+Came back from a long, yet beautiful trip.
+Lost my laptop on the way back.
+D:!!!
+Sad.